micro-nova/AmpliPi/docs/DEVELOPING.md

   * Group and zone configuration
   * Analog Audio input

-## Developing with a mocked out audio and mocked out controller on a debian based os
+## Developing with a mocked out controller on a debian based os
+This is the aimplest way to develop new features for AmpliPi without an AmpliPi controller.
+Optionally you can install some streaming sources for partial streaming testing.
 1. Checkout this repo
+1. (Optional) Install streaming os dependencies with `./scripts/configure.py --os-deps`.
+The dependencies will be installed globally with apt.
+This is optional since it installs many packages needed by the various streaming sources.
+It could potentially cause package conflicts on your system.
-1. Install python dependencies with `scripts/configure.py --python-deps`
+1. Install python dependencies to AmpliPi's virtual environment with `./scripts/configure.py --python-deps`
-1. Use ```scripts/run_debug_webserver --mock-ctrl --mock-streams``` to start the mock server
+1. Use ```./scripts/run_debug_webserver``` to start the mock server, if the streaming deps were not installed add the **--mock-streams** flag like ```./scripts/run_debug_webserver --mock-streams```.

 ## Developing with a mocked out controller (with 4 stereo channel audio) on something running Raspberry Pi OS
 1. Start with a 32-bit version of Rasberry Pi OS.
 This needs to be older than december 2020 since our system only supports the ALSA audio backend currently.